Kings Landing Historical Settlement

 Kings Landing is a New Brunswick living history museum with original buildings from the period of 1820-1920.
 It was created around buildings that were saved and moved to make way for the headpond for the Mactaquac Dam.

-Although Kings Landing is not and never was a real village, New Brunswick and the areas surrounding Prince William were primarily settled by Anglo-American Loyalists from the Thirteen Colonies, who were called the United Empire Loyalists in Canada; Scottish, Irish and English immigrants were early settlers as well.
+Although Kings Landing is not and never was a real village, New Brunswick and the areas surrounding Prince William were primarily settled by Anglo-American Loyalists from the nascent United States, who were called the United Empire Loyalists in Canada; Scottish, Irish and English immigrants were early settlers as well.
 It is approximately 40 km west of Fredericton, New Brunswick in the community of Lower Prince William.

 Kings Landing is a representation of rural New Brunswick during the 19th and early 20th century.
 It is not a replica of an actual village, but a collection of salvaged or recreated buildings from around the Mactaquac headpond and other locations around New Brunswick.
 With few exceptions, all the historical buildings on the site have been moved and remodelled to specific years in their history.
 The project was originally started in the late 1960s and continues to the present day, as new buildings are being added every few years.